 Does taking doxylamine succinate-pyridoxine hydrochloride increase the chance for miscarriage?

 Miscarriage can occur in any pregnancy.
-Taking doxylamine succinate-pyridoxine hydrochloride does not increase the chance for miscarriage.
+Based on the data available, doxylamine succinate-pyridoxine hydrochloride does not increase the chance for miscarriage.

 Does taking doxylamine succinate-pyridoxine hydrochloride increase the chance of birth defects?

-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
 Studies totaling hundreds of thousands of exposed pregnant women have not found that using doxylamine succinate-pyridoxine hydrochloride during pregnancy increases the chance of birth defects.
-The combination of doxylamine succinate and pyridoxine hydrochloride is currently recommended as a first-line treatment for NVP by the American Congress of Obstetricians and Gynecologists (ACOG) and by several medical organizations in Canada.*
+The combination of doxylamine succinate and pyridoxine hydrochloride has been recommended as a first-line treatment for NVP by the American Congress of Obstetricians and Gynecologists (ACOG) and by several medical organizations in Canada.

 Taking doxylamine succinate-pyridoxine hydrochloride has not been found to increase the chance of pregnancy complications.

-Does taking doxylamine succinate-pyridoxine hydrochloride cause long-term problems in behavior or learning for the baby?
+Does taking doxylamine succinate-pyridoxine hydrochloride in pregnancy cause long-term problems in behavior or learning for the baby?

-Studies that have followed children from ages two to seven years have not found a higher chance of behavior or learning problems in children whose mothers used doxylamine succinate – pyridoxine hydrochloride during pregnancy.
+Studies that have followed children from ages 2 to 7 years have not found a higher chance of behavior or learning problems in children whose mothers used doxylamine succinate – pyridoxine hydrochloride during pregnancy.

 Breastfeeding while taking doxylamine succinate-pyridoxine hydrochloride: